shayth1/ReadingNotes02/read-04.md

 * * **Normal flow :** Every block-level element appears on a new line, causing each item to appear lower down the page than the previous one.
 Even if you specify the width of the boxes and there is space for two elements to sit side-byside, they will not appear next to each other.
 This is the default behavior (unless you tell the browser to do something else).
 * * **Relative Positioning :** This moves an element from the position it would be in normal flow, shifting it to the top, right, bottom, or left of where it would have been placed.
 This does not affect the position of surrounding elements; they stay in the position they would be in in normal flow
 * * **Absolute positioning :** This positions the element in relation to its containing element.
 It is taken out of normal flow, meaning that it does not affect the position of any surrounding elements (as they simply ignore the space it would have taken up).
 Absolutely positioned elements move as users scroll up and down the page.

+## JS
+* ### Functions, Methods, and Objects
+**_WHAT IS A FUNCTION?_**
+Functions let you group a series of statements together to perform a specific task.
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements).
+* ### 6 Reasons for Pair Programming
+Iterative loops.
+Code reviews.
+Fast feedback.
+Error checking and linting.
+These are software engineering practices that have proven to dramatically improve the quality of code developers produce.
+What if you can could get all of this, instantaneously, while typing code line by line and character by character?
+You can, with pair programming, a technique common to many agile work environments.
+More “two heads are better than one” than “stop reading over my shoulder,” pair programming is the practice of two developers sharing a single workstation to interactively tackle a coding task together.
+At Code Fellows, pair programing is one way we foster a collaborative environment while developing key industry skills.
+**_Why pair program?_**
+While learning to code, developers likely study several programming languages.
+Similar to a foreign language class, there are four fundamental skills that help anyone learn a new language: Listening: hearing and interpreting the vocabulary Speaking: using the correct words to communicate an idea Reading: understanding what written language intends to convey Writing: producing from scratch a meaningful
+Pair programming touches on all four skills: developers explain out loud what the code should do, listen to others’ guidance, read code that others have written, and write code themselves.
+During a five-hour paired lab session, Code Fellows students work on all four of these language-specific skills.
+The abilities they foster will serve them well in completing assignments, in their own communication and learning, in interviews, and in readiness for a job at a company that utilizes this agile practice.